luismarques/qemu/docs/opentitan/pyot.md

   * This section may be useful to perform some cleanup or post processing analysis once the QEMU session is over

+It is also possible to define an `env` section to define special environment variables that would be required by the commands defined in the previous subsections.

 Regular or 'synchronous' commands are only executed if all the previous commands have been successful.
 Moreover, commands in the `post` subsection are only executed if the QEMU session has